-If you aren't sure of the most appropriate research area, please send an email to banting@cihr-irsc.gc.ca with a one-page summary of the proposed research to get confirmation; this process can take up to 5 business days.
+If you aren't sure of the most appropriate field of research, please send an email to banting@cihrirsc.gc.ca with a one-page summary of the proposed research to get a recommendation; this process can take up to 5 business days.
+Please note that it remains the applicant's responsibility to select the field of research that best suits their application.